Do You Want to Make a Difference and Be a Mentor to Middle School Girls?

 We mainly serve students of Willard and MLK Middle school, facilitating community amongst many young students of color.
 In addition to weekly mentoring sessions, we host special events.
 Past events include Google sponsored coding parties and Girls* Empowerment Conferences, all of which function as opportunities to further serve our mentees through activities, discussions, games, and demonstrations.
 Middle school is often a challenging time for adolescent girls and our mentors have a strong commitment to supporting and empowering their voices through advocacy projects on a school, local, and national level.
 We want everyone to enjoy their time in our sessions and be able to reflect on their experiences together.
 All girls are welcome in this space as we work towards building a community of empowered young girls and womxn in Berkeley.

-If you are interested in applying, please complete the attached application and email it to email@example.com or drop it off at the YWCA Berkeley/Oakland, at 2600 Bancroft Way.
+If you are interested in applying, please complete this Google Form.
+If you have any questions or comments, please reach out to email@example.com.
 We begin in the first weeks of each semester.
 Positions also available for curriculum development.